developit/greenlet/README.md

 ## Transferable ready

-Greenlet will even accept and optimize [transferables](https://developer.mozilla.org/en-US/docs/Web/API/Transferable) as arguments to and from a greenlet worker functions.
+Greenlet will even accept and optimize [transferables](https://developer.mozilla.org/en-US/docs/Web/API/Transferable) as arguments to and from a greenlet worker function.

 ## License & Credits